Parent/Caregiver Workshops and Resources

 More Workshop Resources

-If you are providing training to staff of child care centers or to Type A homes, you may use this form to document your attendees' participation:
+Also, if you are providing training to staff of child care centers or to Type A homes, you may use this form to document your attendees' participation:

 Ohio Department of Job and Family Services Form 01307: Inservice Training for Child Care Employees.
 Your training description goes on page 2 (Child Development).
 The MLIS/MLS qualifies as a related field as long as the training is related to how early childhood professionals can use the library services in their role working with young children.